Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: SBAI is a part of its host campuses' EOP (Emergency Operations Plan).
-The Campus EOP will align to best practices from the Texas School Safety Center
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy 2: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year.

-Strategy's Expected Result/Impact: Campus procedures maintained in campus EOPs, Staff training documents, EOPs submitted
+Strategy's Expected Result/Impact: Campus procedures maintained in campus EOP.
+Staff training documents maintained.

 Goal 4: Fiscal Responsibility